Skip to content

 fi

-az sql server create \
+az cosmosdb sql database create \

 --resource-group your-rg-name \